-- To provide a range of retail, business, entertainment and community uses that serve the needs of people who live in, work in and visit the local area. - To encourage employment opportunities in accessible locations.

-- To maximise public transport patronage and encourage walking and cycling. - To provide housing attached to permissible non-residential uses which is of a type and scale commensurate with the accessibility and function of the centre or area. - To provide for spaces, at street level, which are of a size and configuration suitable for land uses which generate active street-fronts. - To constrain parking and reduce car use.
+- To provide a range of retail, business, entertainment and community uses that serve the needs of people who live in, work in and visit the local area. - To encourage employment opportunities in accessible locations. - To maximise public transport patronage and encourage walking and cycling. - To provide housing attached to permissible non-residential uses which is of a type and scale commensurate with the accessibility and function of the centre or area. - To provide for spaces, at street level, which are of a size and configuration suitable for land uses which generate active street-fronts. - To constrain parking and reduce car use.

-It is considered the development is in the public interest because it is consistent with the objectives of the B2 Local Centre zoning, in accordance with Clause 4.6(4)(a)(ii) of the MLEP 2011 for the following reasons:
+It is considered the development is in the public interest because it is consistent with the objectives of the B2 Local Centre zoning for the following reasons: